elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-negotiation-skills-in-peer-relationships-contribute-to-moral-problem-solving.md

 url: /learn/psychology/questions/how-do-negotiation-skills-in-peer-relationships-contribute-to-moral-problem-solving
 score: -1.0
 related_article1:
-    id: 164151
+    id: 164149
-    title: How can integrating peer and parental influences lead to a more holistic approach to moral development?
+    title: >-
+        What are the limitations of peer influence in moral development, particularly regarding authority and peer pressure?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-integrating-peer-and-parental-influences-lead-to-a-more-holistic-approach-to-moral-development
+    url: /learn/psychology/questions/what-are-the-limitations-of-peer-influence-in-moral-development-particularly-regarding-authority-and-peer-pressure
 related_article2:
-    id: 164142
+    id: 164135
-    title: What are the immediate effects of power assertion in parenting on a child's behavior?
+    title: >-
+        What are the key differences between parenting styles in influencing moral development?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
+    url: /learn/psychology/questions/what-are-the-key-differences-between-parenting-styles-in-influencing-moral-development
 related_article3:
-    id: 164150
+    id: 164144
-    title: What are the potential emotional consequences of overemphasizing control in parental influence?
+    title: >-
+        What is the significance of equality and reciprocity in peer relationships for moral development?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-potential-emotional-consequences-of-overemphasizing-control-in-parental-influence
+    url: /learn/psychology/questions/what-is-the-significance-of-equality-and-reciprocity-in-peer-relationships-for-moral-development
 related_article4:
-    id: 164148
+    id: 164142
-    title: How do educational settings utilize peer interaction to enhance moral development?
+    title: >-
+        What are the immediate effects of power assertion in parenting on a child's behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-educational-settings-utilize-peer-interaction-to-enhance-moral-development
+    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
 related_article5:
-    id: 164136
+    id: 164144
-    title: How does the induction style of discipline affect a child's moral reasoning?
+    title: >-
+        What is the significance of equality and reciprocity in peer relationships for moral development?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-induction-style-of-discipline-affect-a-childs-moral-reasoning
+    url: /learn/psychology/questions/what-is-the-significance-of-equality-and-reciprocity-in-peer-relationships-for-moral-development
 ---

 &nbsp;